How to Repurpose One Blog Post Into Five Video Assets

 Not every post is worth converting.
 Open your analytics and filter by these four patterns:

 - High-conversion posts.
-Sort by conversion rate — signups, demos, trials.
-A high-converter with modest traffic converts better with a video near the top; a low-converter won't be saved by one.
+Sort by conversion rate: signups, demos, trials.
+A high-converter with modest traffic converts better with a video near the top.
+A low-converter won't be saved by one.

 - Evergreen how-tos.
 If a post has held rank for 12+ months answering a perennial question, it's the right candidate.
 The video lives as long as the post.
+This is the same reasoning behind converting notes to video with AI on the education side.

 - Comparison posts.
-"X vs Y," "best tools for," "alternatives to" — the two-column structure maps cleanly to a split-frame whiteboard, and comparison intent converts higher than informational.
+"X vs Y," "best tools for," "alternatives to": the two-column structure maps cleanly to a split-frame whiteboard, and comparison intent converts higher than informational.

 The 5-step repurposing workflow

-Step 1 — Extract the spine (3 minutes)
+Step 1.
+Extract the spine (3 minutes)

 Do not paste the entire blog post into the AI.
 The most common mistake in this whole workflow is pasting 1,800 words and hoping the model figures it out.
-It won't; it will summarize badly.
+It won't.
+It will summarize badly.
 Instead, extract the spine of the post in five lines:

-- Audience — "Growth marketers at Series B SaaS companies," not "readers."
+- Audience.
+"Growth marketers at Series B SaaS companies," not "readers."

-- The single takeaway — the one thing the reader should be able to do after watching.
+- The single takeaway.
+The one thing the reader should be able to do after watching.

-- Three sub-points — the three beats that support the takeaway.
+- Three sub-points.
+The three beats that support the takeaway.

-- The call to action — the same CTA the blog post ends on.
+- The call to action.
+The same CTA the blog post ends on.

-- The hook — the pain the reader was searching for when they landed on the post.
+- The hook.
+The pain the reader was searching for when they landed on the post.

 This five-line spine is your brief.
 It's what the AI actually reads.

-Step 2 — Choose length by post length and channel (2 minutes)
+Step 2.
+Choose length by post length and channel (2 minutes)

 Match video duration to post depth.
 Rule of thumb: